 Because they’re so small and perfect for displaying ingredients and seasonings, they add context to a food story and help create balanced compositions without overpowering the main subject.

 Look for pinch bowls in ceramic, glass, wood or marble.
 Neutral colors work best, but sometimes patterned pinch bowls can look great if they are used with care.
-You can find pinch bowls everywhere, but the white rustic pinch bowls form Nom Living in the UK are crazy popular with food photographers and Instagrammers everywhere.
+You can find pinch bowls everywhere, but the white rustic pinch bowls form are crazy popular with food photographers and Instagrammers everywhere.
 They will make the perfect gift for a food photographer.

 Every food photographer needs at least one resource on food styling at their fingertips.
 Even food photographers who work with a food stylist need to know how food behaves in front of the camera and be familiar with the tips and tricks that make food look its best.